bici-sancta/RepData_PeerAssessment1/PA1_template.md

 require(plyr)
 require(Hmisc)

+# ... this imputation method uses "impute" function to replace the NAs with the mean value
+# ... within each of the "5-minute intervals", creates a new data frame "act_nonas" that has the
+# ... added column "imputed.steps"

   act_nonas <- ddply(act, "interval", mutate, imputed.steps = impute(steps, mean))

 # ... look at some rows to verfy what we have created